scatteredsky/scatteredsky/README.md

 <br>
 <p>📚 I love reading & writing tech and non-tech blogs whenever possible. <br>
    🚀 2022 Goals: learn three new web technologies and continue to hone my skills.<br>
    🤠 Fun facts: I played basketball in middle school and got second place in our interschool tournament.
 I'm an avid horseback rider, and I love the mountains.
 I also love eating!
-My favorite food is Sushi, I like Italian, and my favorite guilty pleasure food is a hamburger with fries!
+My favorite food is Sushi, I like Italian, and one of my favorite guilty pleasure foods is a hamburger with fries!
 I have two lovely furbabies 🐕 🐾 named  Lucy and Izzy. 😊</p>